terrianx/portfolio/README.md

 # My Portfolio Website

 ## Intro - [Link to Website](https://yu-xiao-portfolio.netlify.app/)
 Hi!
 This is my personal website that acts as a digital portfolio for all my projects, resume, and illustrations.
 I built this responsive multipage website from scratch using `React.js`, `HTML`, and `CSS`.
 Creating this was an amazing learning experience to develop my front end skills.
+Hosted by [Netlify](https://www.netlify.com/).

 ## What I Learned